-- The creation of 12 new interconnected systems.
-This will decommission 63 existing WTPs.
-The reduced number of WTPs will allow tighter management and operational controls over water quality.
+• The creation of 30 new interconnected systems within the region and the rationalisation of three (3) WRZs to supply systems in adjacent regions.
+This will decommission 90 existing WTPs.
+The reduced number of WTPs will allow tighter management and operational controls over Water Quality.
 This will in turn enable targeted investment in the maintenance of a smaller amount of infrastructure.
-As an example, the expansion of the Clonmel water supply system will decommission 10 WTPs and create a network of 3 remaining WTPs and 1 new WTP serving approximately 23,000 customers in the South East Region by 2044.
-The interconnected network will also include five (5) new treated water storages that will enable plant shutdowns and trunk main repairs, while maintaining supplies to customers. - Small new or upgraded local groundwater sources will supply 27 WRZs that meet approximately 30% of the estimated 2044 regional demand.
+As an example, the Cork City interconnected Option will decommission 20 WTPs and create a network of ten (10) remaining WTPs that will serve an estimated 473,000 customers in the South West Region by 2044.
+The interconnected network will also include eleven (11) new treated water storages that will enable plant shutdowns and trunk main repairs, while maintaining supplies to customers.

+- Small local groundwater sources will supply 50 WRZs that meet 7% of the estimated 2044 regional demand.
+(This includes existing supplies where WRZs are not in Deficit).
 These sources have been selected based on water availability, sustainability, natural storage and stable raw water quality.
 The Preferred Approach for these WRZs will also involve appropriate source protection, treatment barriers and treated water storage specific to each WRZ.
-Therefore, the operational vulnerability of having a larger number of small supplies will be offset by utilising secure and stable sources.

-One (1) WRZ, Galtee Regional, will be supplied by new local surface water sources that will serve 5% of the estimated 2044 regional demand.
-The Water Quality risk to these systems will be managed using correct treatment barriers within the new and upgraded WTPs, including appropriate plant shut down and strategic storage.
-The water supply system includes four existing WTPs and two treated water storages that provide flexibility to manage plant shut down for maintenance.
+Therefore, the operational vulnerability of having a larger number of small supplies will be offset by utilising secure and stable sources. - Twelve (12) WRZs will be supplied by local surface water sources that will serve 3% of the estimated 2044 regional demand.
+(This includes existing supplies where WRZs are not in Deficit).
+Given the small number of these WRZs it is anticipated that water quality risk can be managed using correct treatment barriers within the new and upgraded WTPs, including appropriate plant shut down and strategic storage.
+In most cases, these non-interconnected surface water supplies have been selected as there is no groundwater availability in the area.
+However, as the Preferred Approach progresses towards project level, we will investigate whether there are further nature-based solutions that can improve the risk profile of these sources.
+An example of this would be to investigate the feasibility of an infiltration gallery or abstraction from riverbed gravels as an option on a standard intake.
+Such solutions can improve the stability of raw water, particularly after storm events.